paulrayner/exploreddd.github.com/src/workshops/jessica-kerr-kent-beck.md

                 </ul>
                 <h2>About Jessica Kerr</h2>
                 <div class="speaker-img-in-content jessica-kerr keep-color"></div>
-                <p>Jessica Kerr makes software to help others write software to help themselves build software.
-She lives in St. Louis, Missouri and works remotely for Atomist.
-Her adventures include advocating for functional programming and systems thinking at software conferences around the world, keeping two children alive (so far), and podcasting on Greater Than Code.
-Find her on twitter and Medium as <a href="https://twitter.com/jessitron">@jessitron</a>.</p>
+                <p>Jessica Kerr is a Symmathecist at Jessitron, LCC (translation: independent consultant).
+In twenty years of developing software, she finds it doesn't get easier -- only more and more interesting.
+She's known for her talks on functional programming, git, Scala, Clojure, Elm, Ruby, and the Florentine Camerata.
+Find her at <a href="https://jessitron.com/">jessitron.com</a>, and on the Greater than Code and Arrested DevOps podcasts, and on twitter <a href="https://twitter.com/jessitron">@jessitron</a>.</p>
                 <h2>About Kent Beck</h2>
                 <div class="speaker-img-in-content kent-beck keep-color"></div>
                 <p>Kent consistently challenges software engineering dogma, promoting ideas like patterns, test-driven development, and Extreme Programming.
 Currently affiliated with Three Rivers Institute and Gusto, he is the author of many Addison-Wesley titles.</p>